School Lunch Food Needs HELP!

 The interview ended up being a little over an hour, but Jane is so interesting to listen to, you’ll want to download it to your MP3 or iPhone and take it with you on a nice fall walk (early winter walk?), or on a car ride. 🙂

-Here are some of the points Jane made, beginning with the different baby steps each district can take.
+Here are some of the points Jane made, beginning with the different baby steps each district can take to improve school lunch food.

 —First level: At very least, if a school wants to keep using convenience food from distributors, they can get it with natural ingredients if you ask and make them look for it, and chances are it won’t cost any more money.
 (Tell them for example that you want a fruit drink actually made with fruit.)